-- Provide monetary conference support to an American Indian/Alaskan Native/First Nation nursing student or nurse clinician attending the 2014 WIN Communicating Nursing Research Conference to be held on April 9-12, 2014 at the Seattle Westin Hotel, Seattle, WA.
+- Provide monetary conference support to an American Indian/Alaskan Native/First Nation nursing student or nurse clinician attending the 2015 WIN Communicating Nursing Research Conference to be held on April 23-25, 2015 at the Hotel Albuquerque at Old Town, Albuquerque, New Mexico.

 - Promote nursing student/clinician engagement with the WIN community of scholars.

 - Enhance diversity and networking related to health disparity research, practice and education.